Legacy preferences: Economic impact

 Economists are divided over implications of the practice.
-A 2019 study of leading economists by the University of Chicago Booth School of Business (IGM Forum) found that 76% of economists responding surveyed either "strongly agreed" or "agreed" that legal preferences crowds out applicants with greater academic potential.
+A 2019 study of leading economists by the University of Chicago Booth School of Business (IGM Forum) found that 76% of economists responding surveyed either "strongly agreed" or "agreed" that legacy preferences crowds out applicants with greater academic potential.
 The economists were divided as to whether the existence of legacy admissions meant that universities had a less beneficial "net effect" on society than if there were no legacy admissions: 2% strongly agreed, 29% agreed, 40% were uncertain, 19% disagreed, and none strongly disagreed.
 (10% did not respond).
 Panelist David Autor commented that "There are clear costs + benefits, But the optics are terrible, which degrades public faith in ostensibly meritocratic institutions."
 Many economists noted that the effect of legacy admissions (or ending legacy admissions) was difficult to determine, given the unclear relationship (elasticity) between donations and admission of children and the unclear effects of legacy admissions on donations and class size/higher education capacity.

 Some studies suggest legacy admissions practices marginally increase donations from alumni, though other analyses have disputed this conclusion.

+Demographic implications

+Legacy admissions have significant implications for university demographics, often benefiting affluent and predominantly white applicants.
+Research highlights that these preferences perpetuate existing racial and socioeconomic disparities by granting admission advantages to the descendants of alumni, typically those who have historically had better access to higher education.

+The practice has faced increased scrutiny, particularly in light of reduced affirmative action policies in the U.S. According to various sources, universities are being criticized around the country for prioritizing legacy admissions, directly contradicting efforts to diversify student populations and create equitable access.
+This contrast between the objectives of diversity policies and legacy preferences has prompted debates on the fairness of admission practices.

+Legacy admissions have been characterized as a form of racial discrimination that upholds historical exclusion by maintaining systemic advantages.
+By favoring students whose family members attended the institution, legacy policies continue a tradition that indirectly marginalizes underrepresented communities that did not have the same historical opportunities.